pachyderm/docs-content/latest/set-up/authorization/add-roles-console.md

 - Review the [Roles & Permissions](/{{%release%}}/set-up/authorization/permissions).
 - Review the [User Types](/{{%release%}}/set-up/authorization/#authorization-rbac-users-types)
 - Confirm you have the right role(s) to grant a user access to a given resource (e.g., you have the `projectOwner` role on a given project you wish to add other users to)
+- [Cluster-level admin roles](/{{%release%}}/set-up/authorization/permissions/#access-control-rbac-roles--permissions-admin-roles) are not currently implementable via Console

 ## How to Assign Roles to a User

 ### On a Project

-Permissions granted at the Project level are inherited by all repositories within that project.
-If you grant a user `repoReader` on a project, they will have `repoReader` on all repositories within that project and that permission will not be removable on the repo level.
+Roles granted at the Project level are inherited by all repositories within that project.
+If you grant a user `repoReader` on a project, they will have `repoReader` on all repositories within that project and that role will not be removable on the repo level.

 1. Log in to the {{%productName%}} Console.
 2. Scroll to a project you wish to add a user to.